quiaro/studio3/ui/README.md

 * `./server/build`: Build server for the packaged application (see `$ grunt build`)
 * `./server/dev`: Development server for the application (see `$ grunt dev`)
 * `./server/sites`: Mock data for site-specific services
 * `./server/config.js`: Configuration for both the build and dev servers.
-This configuration can be overwritten or extended via a config.js file inside the server folder (e.g. see `./server/dev/config.js`)
+This configuration can be overridden or extended via a config.js file inside the server folder (e.g. see `./server/dev/config.js`)
 * `./server/mock.js`: Maps app and site-specific service urls to their corresponding mock data

 **CS3UI Tests: `./test`**